garyesmith/react-portfolio/README.md

 - Register a free account at [Auth0](https://auth0.com/).
 - Create an application: choose type *Single Page Web Application* and then *React*.
 - Under *Settings* for your application, copy/obtain the *Domain* and *Client ID* values for use below.
-- Enter your domain and/or server paths into the *Allowed Callback URLs*, *Allowed Logout URLs*, and *Allowed Web Origins* boxes.
+- Enter your Portfolio application's domain and/or server paths into the *Allowed Callback URLs*, *Allowed Logout URLs*, and *Allowed Web Origins* boxes.
 Comma-separate multiple domain paths as necessary.
 Be sure to include the */admin* route as one of the allowed callbacks.
+If you are also testing locally, you can add `http://localhost:3000` domain paths here as well.
 - Scroll to the bottom of the form and click the `Save Changes` button.

 **On your server:**